(Re)Imagine

 Oil and gas

-The Budget emphasises future readiness with strategic investments in infrastructure.
+The Union Budget 2025-26 emphasises future readiness with strategic investments in infrastructure.
 Key allocations for pipeline infrastructure, CBG blending, cavern construction, ethanol blending and crude oil reserves highlight a focus on diversifying energy sources and enhancing energy security.

 Oil and gas